shysolocup/pice/README.md

 # pice
-Node.JS Package that lets you run console commands and install packages directly from your code
+npm package that lets you run console commands and install other packages directly from your code